 Decaffeinated flavored coffee is also a thing

 And flavored decaf is 94.7% as delicious as the real thing, but I’m pretty caffeine-sensitive and also seemingly fine without the java.
-But if you really miss the coffee and love the flavor, two of the contenders above offer delish decaf.
+However, if you miss the coffee and love the flavor, two of the contenders above offer delish decaf for most or all of their flavored coffees.

 How, you ask, could I possibly be doing okay without the lightning juice?!
 Easy: No kids.
 Also, being self-employed and not having to start pesky meetings before 11 am is a big help.